SoliraZ/holbertonschool-shell/basics/README.md

 - 10-back : Script that changes the working directory to the previous one.

 - 11-lists : Lists all files blablabla explication too long.

+- 12-file_type : Script that prints the type of the file named iamafile in the /tmp directory.